mike-huls/helpy/README.md

 docker push                 pushes the image to dockerhub.
-Set username in .env or from cmd package build               uses the setup.py to build the package package push                pushes the package to the pypi specified in the .env
+Set username in .env or from cmd package build               uses the setup.py to build the package package push                pushes the package to the pypi specified in the .env pip install [packagename]   installes a package using pypi OR the pypi specified in helpy (PYPI_URL)

 ```